strawberryfield/breakfast/postmortem/postmortem.md

-Often my artistic work is a mockery of the environment in which it is developed: the [photographic exhibition "The Quantum Photographer"](https://strawberryfield.altervista.org/fq/mostrafotografica-robertoceccarelli-semplicementefotografare-novafeltria.php), where photographers are photographed; the ["Taufererbahn" railway simulator](https://taufererbahn.altervista.org/brunico_campotures/taufererbahn_download.php), where a serious simulation environment becomes a children's game, and this story, where the protagonist's girlfriend reminds him that he is not playing an adventure game.
+Often my artistic work is a mockery of the environment in which it is developed: the [photographic exhibition "The Quantum Photographer"](https://strawberryfield.altervista.org/fq/mostrafotografica-robertoceccarelli-semplicementefotografare-novafeltria.php), where photographers are photographed; the ["Taufererbahn" railway simulator](https://taufererbahn.altervista.org/brunico_campotures/taufererbahn_download.php), where a serious simulation environment becomes a children's game; and this story, where the protagonist's girlfriend reminds him that he is not playing an adventure game.

 ### How the game was built